markpackham/HyperionDev-Level-3-Fullstack/L3T07 - Express - Middleware/Compulsory Task/README.md

 2) Use the same username and password to login in the Login page.

-3) You can now Add, Delete and Update todos
+3) You can now Add, Delete, Read and Update todos